ahebrank/ACF-Link-Picker-Field/readme.txt

 *	url - The URL of the page
 *	title - The title of the link, if entered
 *	target - Will be either a blank string or '_blank', depending on whether the user has ticked the box for the link to open in a new window/tab.
+* postid - Not available as part of wp_link, this is an ajax hack to attempt to look up the post ID of a selected link.
+This will return 0 if the post ID was not found.

 Code example: